Re-entry

 As term names have changed, please be aware that corresponding exams and assessments for these periods have also been adjusted accordingly.
 However, for students who have deferred or are in need of resits, the assessment names will remain unchanged.

 How and when you will be re-entered and your status will vary on what type of student you are.
-The marking and assessment boycott has also led to some changes in 2023.
 Expand the relevant section below for more information.

 If you still have queries after reading this guidance, please submit an enquiry.